SunnyLimc/obsidian-limc/001 - Workbench/3B1B - Linear algebra.md

 		- if you find out the result of complications are something **regular** during exponential calculation, it implies that you should have a try 👆
 		- and use the regular reverse push the missing results
 		- exist or not depends on whether your available eigenvector

-		> spend much time to figure out how to interpret this

 		-